Post

 CatchTable

-The platform Catchtable is quite convenient for booking Korean restaurants in advance.
+Speaking of Catchtable, this platform is quite convenient for booking Korean restaurants in advance.

-Day 2 07/30 (Wed): Morning Skyline Luge, Haedong Yonggungsa Temple; Afternoon Coastal Train + Capsule Train, return to Haeundae, Busan X the SKY; Evening Mijeongwang BBQ
+• Day 2 07/30 (Wed): Morning Skyline Luge, Haedong Yonggungsa Temple; Afternoon Coastal Train + Capsule Train, return to Haeundae, BUSAN X the SKY; Evening Mijeon Wang BBQ

-Day 4 08/01 (Fri): Move to Nampo-dong, Songdo Marine Cable Car, Yonggung Cloud Bridge, Gamcheon Culture Village, dinner at throat pot lid BBQ, Busan Tower night view
+• Day 4 08/01 (Fri): Move to Nampo-dong, Songdo Marine Cable Car, Yonggung Cloud Bridge, Gamcheon Culture Village, throat pot lid BBQ at night, Busan Tower night view

-Day 6 08/03 (Sun): Lotte Department Store, Bupyeong Canned Food Market, Baekcheon Bay Cultural Village, Fuchuan Temple Night View
+• Day 6 08/03 (Sun): Lotte Department Store, Bupyeong Canned Fish Market, Baeksan Bay Culture Village, Bokcheon Temple Night View.

 Accommodation

-Benikea Haeundae Koryo Hotel (Day 1 — Day 4, Three Nights) )
+Benikea Haeundae Hotel (Day 1 — Day 4, Three Nights) )

-The location is fairly convenient, about a 10-minute walk to Haeundae Street.
-The room has a window but no sea view, with two single beds.
+The location is quite convenient, about a 10-minute walk to Haeundae Street.
+The room has windows but no ocean view, with two single beds for two people.

-About a 5-minute walk from Jagalchi Station on the subway.
-BIFF Square is right across the street.
-The room has windows and two double beds.
+About a 5-minute walk from Jagalchi Subway Station, directly across the street is BIFF Square.
+The room has windows and features twin beds.

 Air Sky Hotel (Day 7 — Day 8 One Night)

-Only one stop away from the airport, the total time for waiting, riding, and walking is about 10 minutes.
-The room has windows and two twin beds.
+Only one stop from the airport, the total time for waiting, riding, and walking is about 10 minutes.
+The room has windows and two single beds.

-Side note: After completing the booking, the hotel will send an automated message requesting a deposit.
+Side note: After booking this hotel, you will receive an automated message requesting a deposit.
 If you have already paid the full amount at the time of booking, you can ignore this message.

 Visa

-Visa-free for South Korea: Simply fill out the online entry application form at least three days before departure, and you can complete entry with just your passport upon arrival.
+South Korea offers visa-free entry.
+Simply fill out the online arrival card at least three days before departure, and you can complete the immigration process upon arrival using just your passport.

 Day 1 07/29 (Tue) Taiwan to Haeundae